Chenimal/carpool/readme.md

 #### 2.2 Assign orders(find the best path)

-- 2.2.1.
-Split orders
+- ##### 2.2.1 Split orders

     The problem of spliting n orders into two subsets is equivalent to putting n balls into two boxes.
-Thus it has Cn2(markdwon syntax?) possibilities.
+Thus it has Cn,2(markdwon syntax?) combinations.

     Code implementation: `app/bootstrap/functions.php:math_combination`

-- 2.2.2.
-To find all sequences
+- ##### 2.2.2 To find all sequences

+    Given n orders, find all sequences of pickup&dropoff locations.
+Note for each order, the pickup location cannot after its dropoff location.
+Thus it has P2n,2n/(2^n) (markdwon syntax?) permutations.

+    Code implementation: `app/bootstrap/functions.php:math_sequence`

+- ##### 2.2.3 To find best sequence

 ---